mkumar73/beckernick.github.io/_posts/2016-09-07-activity-prediction.markdown

 So with 94% accuracy in this activity classifier scenario, can we start a $3 Billion dollar fitness tracker company?
 Maybe.

-For the simple Fitbit bracelet, we don't necessarily need to distinguish between the 12 different activities themselves, only whether the person is walking.
-If we can predict whether someone is walking or not from the smartphone with near perfect accuracy, we'd be in business.
+For the simple Fitbit bracelet, we don't really need to distinguish between the 12 different activities themselves--only whether or not the person is walking.
+If we could predict whether someone is walking or not from the smartphone with near perfect accuracy, we'd be in business.

 ## Predicting Walking vs. Not Walking